-This article will give you all the details you need to know about visiting the holiday market in 2023, including confirmed dates and opening times.
+Read on for all the details you need to know about visiting in 2024, including confirmed dates and opening times.

 Dates and Location

-Seaport Christmas Market dates: 10th November to 31st December 2023.
+Seaport Christmas Market dates: 8th November to 29th December 2024 (confirmed).

 Location: Boston Seaport, 100 Seaport Boulevard.